KorfLab/learning-C/README.md

 learning-C
 ==========

 An introduction to programming in C using example programs.
+It is assumed you've done some programming in Python, Perl, Javascript, or some other modern programming language.

 ## Contents ##